espimarisa/bun-template/README.md

 # About

 This is my personal TypeScript + Node.js starter project boilerplate.
 While opinionated for my tooling and configs, you can use it easily as well!
-You will need to use `pnpm` and `Node.js 18` or above.
+You will need to use `pnpm 8.14.1` and `Node 20.11.0` or above.

 To get started, run
 `corepack prepare pnpm@latest --activate` and then install all dependencies with `pnpm i`.
-If you get a peer dependency error for an eslint issue, ignore it.

 To convert to a monorepo, all you need to do is add `pnpm-workspace.yml` and configure it according to pnpm documentation.
-I also love using Turborepo for monorepo management.

 # Features